illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 Material Presentation - was the spelling correct, did the presentation show effort, did you read directly off the slides | 4 | -
 Summary of Material - did the presentation cover all relative material | 4 | -
 Review Questions - were at least 5 review questions presented and answer sufficiently | 1 | -
-Additional Resources - were at least three additional resources provided based on the chapter | 1 | - Closing - was there a clear transition to a conclusion with a summary of the material | 4 | - Participation - did each member of the team participate | 2 | -
+Additional Resources - were at least three additional resources linked to based on the chapter | 1 | - Closing - was there a clear transition to a conclusion with a summary of the material | 4 | - Participation - did each member of the team participate | 2 | -